Symptoms of Bipolar Disorder

 What Is Bipolar Disorder?

-While there are medicines available that can help you control the symptoms of bipolar disorder, they can also have side effects.
+While there are medicines available that can help you control the Symptoms of Bipolar Disorder, they can also have side effects.
 Make sure you speak to your doctor about the possible side effects before you start taking them.
+Both manic and hypomanic episodes are treated with a combination of medications and therapy.

 You may need to take several different medications to treat your bipolar disorder.
 Talk to your doctor about how many medications you should be taking and the dosages.
 You can also tell him about vitamins and supplements that you take.

 Your doctor may also suggest talking therapies to help you manage the symptoms of your bipolar disorder.
-They can help you recognize troubling emotions and change negative thoughts.
+Psychotherapy can help you identify and change troubling emotions, thoughts, and behaviors.
 You can also work on changing bad habits.

 Keeping a daily mood journal can help you monitor your mood.
 It will also help you identify triggers for your symptoms.